Sunday, November 23, 2008

 Room conversation, July, 1970

-Daksa was doing well till he displayed his envy towards Lord Siva and thus exposed himself.
+Daksa was doing well until he displayed his envy towards Lord Siva and thus exposed himself.
 Vaisnava-aparadha is compared to hati-mata, a mad elephant that destroys everything on its way.
-As a consequence to his offenses, Daksa lost everything, even his head.
-Srimad Bhagavatam is not only full of instructions, but also full of history.
+As a consequence of his offenses, Daksa lost everything, even his head.
+Srimad-Bhagavatam is not only full of instructions but also full of history.
 It is a fact that history repeats itself constantly, thus it is not a surprise to see something that happened millions of years ago happening again and again nowadays.
-Lord Caitanya introduced the process of yajna for this age- the sankirtana yajna.
+Lord Caitanya introduced the process of yajna for this age, the sankirtana yajna.
 This is the most sublime method of sacrifice and at the same time the easiest and most inexpensive, as it can be practised anywhere, by anyone and in any condition.
-But if while engaged in this process one commits offences at the lotus-feet of a great vaisnava like Lord Siva, then his bhakti-lata will be trampled by the mad elephant of his sinful reactions.
+But if while engaged in this process one commits offences at the lotus feet of a great Vaisnava like Lord Siva, then his bhakti-lata will be trampled by the mad elephant of his sinful reactions.

 viras casvam upadaya